 - 10", metal cookie tin (available at most dollar & thrift stores & likely in your garage or basement)

-- lamp assembly kit (available at all hardware, big box and home improvement centers OR buy a thrift store/tag sale lamp and take it apart)
+- lamp assembly kit (available oniline, at hardware & home improvement stores OR buy a thrift store/tag sale lamp and take it apart)0

 - Drill with 3/8" drill bit

-Put the top on the cookie tin and place the tin on a cinder block either inside the coop or outside in the run.
+Put the top on the cookie tin and place the tin on a cinder block or another level surface in the chicken run.
 Plug into a GFI outlet.
 Place metal or plastic waterer on top of the water heater when freezing temperatures are anticipated.
-Disconnect when not in use or use a ThermoCube to regulate power based upon temperature.
+Disconnect when not in use or use a ThermoCube to turn the unit on when temperatures reache 35°F.